ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 1. Any exact variant type which is a super set of ``[> `Cilantro | `Tomato ]`` is a domain
 2. The very same type is also a codomain

 The meaning of `'a` is not exactly the same a with simple variants.
 It is not a placeholder meant to be replaced by another type.
-It means the same exact variant type will be used as both domain and codomain.
-This is a consequence of the `plant -> plant` clause which
+The `as 'a` part in the type expression ``[> `Cilantro | `Tomato ] as 'a`` means ``[> `Cilantro | `Tomato ]`` is assigned the local name `'a` in the overall expression.
+It allows the same exact variant type will be used as both domain and codomain.
+This is a consequence of the `plant -> plant` clause that forces domain and codomain types to be the same.

 ### Parametrized Polymorphic Variants